Why the initials and what are they for?

 Is that how "Overheard" got started?
 As a dream?

 Actually, no. "Overheard" originated as a writing exercise.
 I was simply attempting to distinguish between two characters using only small details.
-After I wrote up the dialogue between the two women, my good friend Julian Bernick (a poet and novelist) suggested I bump up the narrative voice–which became the stalker POV.
+After I wrote up the dialogue between the two women, my good friend Julian Bernick (a poet and novelist) suggested I bump up the narrative voice--which became the stalker POV.
 I fell in love with the resulting dark little story, and it lolled around my desktop for quite a while.
-When my agent suggested I send a story to Marilyn Jaye Lewis for an erotica anthology, I hedged around before mailing it–I was worried it wasn’t sexual enough!
+When my then-agent suggested I send a story to Marilyn Jaye Lewis for an erotica anthology, I hedged around before mailing it--I was worried it wasn't sexual enough!
 I was utterly surprised at her wonderful response.
 Then, when it was nominated for a Pushcart, well, I have to say I owe Julian a drink.

 What about novels?
 Do you outline?

 Never.
 And not by choice.
 I start novels with a broad idea and character in action.
 Generally by the time I’ve written through to the end of the novel, I end up cutting the original “beginning.”
 A lot of my work consists of cutting.
 Most of it, actually.

 Not yet!
 My husband is my best editor, but he’s usually too busy to actually read anything truly lengthy (my loss!).
 I tend to send stories and novels to friends of mine from graduate school—I am always delighted and shocked by their comments.
 I also have three “secret” readers who are always incredibly helpful: my next door neighbor who is a really phenomenal painter, an old friend from high school who is now a famous opera singer, and a girl I met as a barista in a coffee shop who is now a director/producer.
 I love people who work hard and still make time to read!

 You might as well ask if I eat.